-As Home Manager of Rectory House, I lead my professional Care Team in delivering the highest standards of residential and nursing care for elderly ladies and gentlemen.
+As the Home Manager at Rectory House Nursing Home, I lead a professional team in providing the highest standards of residential and nursing care for up to 41 residents.

 Prior to arriving at Rectory House, Agnes had been in hospital for seven months.
 She had spent a long time in intensive care after major surgery and doctors did not have high hopes for her recovery.
 When they suggested she be admitted for palliative care, it was with uncertainty about her future and low expectations...Read more